 In 1999 we began our hazardous waste, safety and health, and minority worker training programs with funding from the National Institute of Environmental Health Sciences (NIEHS), and after 9-11 we added disaster response training.
 During this period CPWR also became a partner as an OSHA-approved National Resource Center and then created a national training network on behalf of North America’s Building Trades Unions.
 Today, there are 12 International/National Building Trades Unions in CPWR’s NIEHS training consortium, and over 4,000 instructors qualified nationally to deliver OSHA training courses under CPWR’s NRC umbrella.
 Taken together, tens of thousands of construction workers are trained annually in the U.S. by CPWR and its consortium partners.

 A commitment to service runs through all our work.
-To support our mission and complement our NIOSH-supported construction safety and health research program, CPWR in 1996 launched the Building Trades National Medical Screening Program.
+To support our mission and complement our NIOSH-supported construction safety and health research program, CPWR in 1996 launched the Building Trades National Medical Screening Program<.
 BTMed, which serves former construction workers at U.S. Department of Energy (DOE) nuclear ties, is now the largest medical examination program for older construction workers ever undertaken in the U.S. and is supported through funding from DOE.
 We also share our expertise with industry and government organizations to address continuing and emerging hazards.

-The following graphic shows the synergies that have developed between CPWR’s three major program areas:
+This graphic shows the synergies that have developed between CPWR’s three major program areas: